TangoMan75/tangoman-gulp/README.md

 **TangoMan Gulp Boilerplate** makes it easy to set up specific tasks for developpement or production.
 For example you don't need minification or prefixing during developping phase, while you may want to clean your _dist_ folder or to avoid making sourcemaps availlable for your final production.

-Just add `--prod` argument to your tasks to run Gulp with specific production settings.
+Use `--prod` argument to your tasks to run Gulp with specific production settings.
+(Notice double dash.)